dacadeorg/tutorials/ICP/icp-azle-development-101/content/icp-azle-development-101.md

 -   "canisters": The parent property for defining our canister, `message_board` in this case.
 -   "message_board": The name of our canister, used for interacting with it.
--   "main": Specifies the entry point of our canister (`src/index.ts`), where we write our TypeScript code.
 -   "type": Describes the framework/language that is used in this canister.
 It can be Rust, Motoko, or custom (for Azle).
 -   "build": Instructs DFX to use the Azle CLI to build the `message_board` canister.
 -   "root" and "ts": Direct DFX to the `src` folder and `src/index.ts` file respectively for our code.